 You can learn more about this service in our OperaVPN review.

 8. Betternet – Free VPN with 500 MB free data/ data

-Betternet is an anonymous free VPN that requires no registration.
+Betternet is one of the most anonymous free VPN services that requires no registration.
 It offers 500 MB/ day of data which is not enough to stream HD content or download large torrent files.
 With this much data, you can only stream for about 1-2 hours.

 With a single available location on the free account (The US), you can’t access geo-restricted websites of other regions or countries.
 However, it does not work with popular American streaming sites like Netflix US, Hulu, HBO Max, and more.

 But if we talk about security features, Betternet offers 256-bit encryption, fast speeds, and perfect forward secrecy.
 It also offers IPSec and OpenVPN protocol with both AES 256-bit encryption and AES 128-bit AES-CBC encryption.
 It does lack an Internet Kill Switch feature, which is quite a common feature in VPNs these days.

 Betternet also keeps some logs.
 Its headquarters are located in Canada, which is not ideal for online security and privacy as it is a member of the 14 Eyes alliance.
 It also displays quite a bit of advertisement, which we found quite annoying.

 It is pretty decent in performance across popular operating systems such as macOS, Windows, Android, and iOS.
 But with its free subscription, you can only connect a single device at any given moment, which is very annoying.
 Also, on its free version, you cannot access customer support either.

 You can learn more about this service in our Betternet review.